 We strongly encourage you to attend all your mentoring sessions where possible.
 However, if you are unable to attend a session, or are running late, please notify your peer mentor via the ‘Chatter’ function in the my.unimelb Peer mentoring page.

 What if I experience problems with my peer mentor?

-In the unlikely event that you encounter any issues or have any concerns, please contact your faculty Student Life team via the enquiry link on your peer mentoring 'My Group' page in my.unimelb.
+In the unlikely event that you encounter any issues or have any concerns, please contact your faculty Student Life team via this form.

 I am a new undergraduate student.
 Is it compulsory for me to participate in the program?

 Students have been telling us that they want to find ways to connect with others and learn from a student who has done this before them.
 The Melbourne Peer Mentor Program is a great way for you to connect and the Program has been set up with students in mind.
 Your participation is expected and we hope you make the most of this opportunity!